localhost8080/multiloquent/README.md

 #This is the readme.txt for multiloquent theme v7

 ##Multiloquent html5 / bootstrap theme -
-  a theme with 10 dynamic sidebars in various locations using twitter bootstrap complete with yaarp related posts theme, dynamic top10 front page featured posts, fontawesome icons, category index page template,
+  a wordpress theme with 10 dynamic sidebars in various locations using twitter bootstrap complete with yaarp related posts theme, dynamic top10 front page featured posts, fontawesome icons, category index page template,